dev-xero/guessing-game-improved/README.md

 You have to guess a number between 1 and 100 and the program tells you whether you got it right or not, and repeats infinitely (or more likely till you run out of RAM).

 ## Improvements
-1. Separated input and guessing logic to different modules
+1. Separated input and guessing logic to different modules.
-2. Specific functions return a `Result<T, E>` which allows more flexibility to the calling code
+2. Specific functions return a `Result<T, E>` which allows more flexibility to the calling code.
-3. Exit the program if the guess is not in the specified range (could instead just repeat)
+3. Exit the program if the guess is not in the specified range (could instead just repeat).
-4. Added cool ASCII art
+4. Added cool ASCII art.

 ## Implementations
   ### 1. Guessing Functionality